miningplanet/but-x/README.md

 or (useful for crontab):

 ```
-cd /path/to/explorer && /path/to/node ./scripts/stop_explorer.js
+cd /path/to/but-x && /path/to/node ./scripts/stop_explorer.js
 ```

-#### Start Explorer Using PM2 (Recommended for Production)
+#### Start but-x Using PM2 (Recommended for Production)

-[PM2](https://www.npmjs.com/package/pm2) is a process manager for Node.js applications with a built-in load balancer that allows you to always keep the explorer alive and running even if it crashes.
-Once you have configured the explorer to work properly in a production environment, it is recommended to use PM2 to start and stop the explorer instead of `npm start` and `npm stop` to keep the explorer constantly running without the need to always keep a terminal window open.
+[PM2](https://www.npmjs.com/package/pm2) is a process manager for Node.js applications with a built-in load balancer that allows you to always keep but-x alive and running even if it crashes.
+Once you have configured but-x to work properly in a production environment, it is recommended to use PM2 to start and stop but-x instead of `npm start` and `npm stop` to keep but-x constantly running without the need to always keep a terminal window open.

-You can start the explorer using PM2 with one of the following terminal commands (be sure to run from within the explorer directory):
+You can start but-x using PM2 with one of the following terminal commands (be sure to run from within the but-x directory):

 ```
 npm run start-pm2